graphprotocol/mission-control-indexer/README.md

 graph indexer status
 ```

-2. Send us the output of this command via the mission 1 form.
+2. Send us the output of this command via the form linked above.
 3. Configure your Prometheus so it scrapes metrics from the Indexer Service and Agent.
 4. If the Prometheus endpoint has changed since phase 0, submit the
    Prometheus endpoint through the form as well.